hashir-rashid/SoccerStatsDataApp/README.md

 ```

 ### Download the database file
-Go to https://www.kaggle.com/datasets/hugomathien/soccer, and place it in the `backend/database/` directory
+Go to https://www.kaggle.com/datasets/hugomathien/soccer, and place it in the `backend/database/` directory.
+Ensure it is named `database.sqlite`

 ### Run the app
 ```node